How can you create SEO friendly content that can keep both users and search engines happy?

 It is important when preparing your page to give some attention to detail and make it easier for users to scan through the text to find what they want.

 Make the page look good by adding bold, italics, images, videos, small paragraphs and headings.

 Let me clarify this, “If I beautify my text, will that give me better rankings?” .
 Of course not, but it can help in many other ways that can indirectly affect your rankings.

 7. Display the author name and bio

 The web is no longer anonymous, this means that when publishing content on a web page you also need to show details about the author.

 This is especially true for topics that are sensitive like health related topics, financial etc but in general showing the author information makes a page trusted.

-The best way to do this is by adding a small author bio box below your articles, like the example shown below.
+The best way to do this is by adding a small author bio box below your articles (scroll down to read my bio).

 Images are good for the user as they make the content less tiring and easier to read.
 They are also good for search engines since it’s an additional way to understand more about a given page.

 Best practices for using images in your content include: